ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 02.04.02 As an organizer I want to update an event poster to provide visual information to entrants

-US 02.05.01 As an organizer I want to send a notification to chosen entrants to sign up for events
+US 02.05.01 As an organizer I want to send a notification to chosen entrants to sign up for events.

+* This is the notification that they "won" the lottery.

 US 02.05.02 As an organizer I want to set the system to sample a specified number of attendees to register for the event